tortuepin/torec_gui/README.md

-This is the minimal electron app with react.
+This is the minimal electron app with react and reducer.

 # USAGE
 1. clone this repository. ```git clone git@github.com:tortuepin/min-react-electron.git```